 She’d gained a large following and kudos from some of the best who applauded her zany sense of humour and crazy off the wall antics even though she’d never stooped to vulgarity or swearing, her jokes seemed to leave them laughing in the aisles.

 Everything was in place, she stood tall waiting momentarily – it was time.
 She went to face the audience and welcome them all for attending.
 Following her opening monologue, she introduced the line-up and brought her first guest out.

 The following morning, her manager called and whooped into her ear, “Pick up the paper, read, read!” he extolled.

 “Zany was right.
-You can’t miss the next show, “a must” that will leave you feeling warm the heart and leave you laughing for hours.”
+You can’t miss the next show, “a must” that will leave you feeling warm of heart and laughing for hours.”

 She was tickled pink glowing with her first success of which she hoped there would be many.